dhanushgsalian/pipelined_risc_v_cpu_tinytapeout/docs/info.md

 ## How it works

-This CPU excutes the instruction set which is givein the Program memory.
-It is a pipelined 4 stage CPU.
+This CPU excutes the instruction set which is givein the Program memory and It is a pipelined 4 stage CPU

 ## How to test

-By driving the Clk and Reset.
+By driving the Clk and Reset

 ## External hardware

-No.
+No